nationalarchives/design-system/src/cookies.md

 - [usage](#cookies-that-measure-website-use)

 {{ tnaMessage({
   message: "JavaScript is not available on your browser.
 This could be a network issue.
-Without JavaScript available your cookie preferences cannot be saved.",
+Without JavaScript available your cookie preferences cannot be changed.",
   classes: "tna-ds--hide-on-js"
 }) }}